Our Knowledgeable Attorneys Can Answer Your Questions About Truck Accidents

 Truck accident claims require additional considerations beyond those in car accident claims.
 For example, a claim against a truck driver may implicate the driver’s employer.
 We recommend coordinating with the police at the scene of the accident to find out who owns the truck.
 This information may be obtained while exchanging insurance information with the driver.

 Commercial truck drivers are also subject to certain federal safety regulations.
 This may result in more complex legal allegations.
-There may also be claims available against third parties such as the manufacturer.
+There may also be claims available against third parties such as the freight company or the owner of the trailer.

 What proactive steps can I take to protect my legal rights?